 EXPEDITED PROCESS FOR CREDENTIALING AND/OR PRIVILEGING

-An expedited GB approval process may be used for credentialing and/or granting privileges when criteria for that process are met.
-In the event that an applicant qualifies for expedited credentialing and/or privileging in accordance with requirements in this Section, the MSEC, after receiving positive recommendations from the Credentials Committee, shall have the discretion of forwarding its positive recommendation to any two voting members of the University Healthcare System Committee of the GB for final decision.
+An expedited GB or authorized designee approval process may be used for credentialing and/or granting privileges when criteria for that process are met.
+In the event that an applicant qualifies for expedited credentialing and/or privileging in accordance with requirements in this Section, the MSEC, after receiving positive recommendations from the Credentials Committee, shall have the discretion of forwarding its positive recommendation to any two voting members of the University Healthcare System Committee of the GB or authorized designee for final decision.
 An applicant qualifies for this expedited review if he or she meets all of the following standards:

 The applicant submits a complete and verified application, which provides all necessary or required information, and all primary source verification procedures have been completed.